emad-boosari/Shor_Algorithm/README.md

 ## What is the story?
 Regardless of quantum computing and Shor algorithm let me explain whati is going on.
 Let me consider a simple example.
 We have a number like 15 and we would like to find an its prime facotrs, it means 3 and 5.
-We choose randomly a nnumber like 7 and try to find _Mod_ of a function like below
+We choose randomly a number like 7 and try to find _Mod_ of a function like below

 $$f_{a,N}(x) = a^x \text{mod} N$$

-which here $a = 7$ and $N=15$.
+which here $a = 7$ and $N=15$ for $x = 0,1,...,N$.
+After doing this for a while we will see there is a period.
+Look at well to the following:<par>

+$f_{7,15}(x) = 7^0 \text{mod} 15 = 0$